Libyan court says Gadhafi's son can run for president

-CAIRO (AP) — A Libyan court on Thursday overturned a decision by the country’s top electoral body that disqualified the son of the late Libyan dictator Moammar Gadhafi from running in upcoming presidential elections.
+CAIRO (AP) — A Libyan court ruled Thursday that a son of the late Libyan dictator Moammar Gadhafi can compete in upcoming presidential elections, overturning a decision by the country’s top electoral body to disqualify him.

 A court in the southern province of Sabha ruled in favor of Seif al-Islam Gadhafi, Libyan media outlets reported.
-For almost a week prior, the court had failed to convene to decide on the appeal after the building was surrounded by armed men who preventing judges from entering.
+For almost a week, the court had been unable to convene to hear the appeal after the building was surrounded by armed men who prevented judges from entering.

-Seif al-Islam, once the heir-apparent to his father, appealed the decision last week by Libya’s High National Elections Committee that barred him because of past convictions against him for using violence against protesters.
+Last week, Libya’s High National Elections Committee had disqualified him, citing past convictions linked to using violence against protesters.
+The candidate had appealed the ruling.

 The first round of voting is meant to start on Dec.
 24, though a number of divisive issues need to be resolved before then.
 It remains unclear whether any further legal challenges could be made to Seif al-Islam’s candidacy.

-In a Twitter post late Thursday, he thanked the judges for risking their personal safety ‘in the name of truth,’ and his family and supporters.
+In a Twitter post late Thursday, he thanked the judges for risking their personal safety, saying they had done so “in the name of truth.”
+He also thanked his family and supporters.

-The elections come after years of U.N.-led attempts to usher in a more democratic future and end the country’s civil war.
+The election comes after years of U.N.-led attempts to usher in a more democratic future and end the country’s civil war.

 Libya has been wracked by chaos since a NATO-backed uprising toppled Moammar Gadhafi in 2011.
-The oil-rich nation had for years been split between a government in the east, backed by powerful commander Khalifa Hifter, and a U.N.-supported administration in Tripoli, aided by western-based Libyan militias.
+Over the past decade, the oil-rich nation had been split between a government in the east, backed by powerful commander Khalifa Hifter, and a U.N.-supported administration in Tripoli, aided by western-based Libyan militias.
 Each side has also had the support of mercenaries and foreign forces from Turkey, Russia and Syria and different regional powers.

 Seif al-Islam had been sentenced to death by a Tripoli court in 2015 for using violence against protesters in the 2011 uprising against his father, though that ruling has since been called into question by Libya’s rival authorities.
 He is also wanted by the International Criminal Court on charges of crimes against humanity related to the uprising.

-The upcoming vote faces many challenges, including unresolved issues over laws governing the elections and occasional infighting among armed groups.
+The upcoming vote faces many challenges, including disputes over the laws governing the elections and occasional infighting among armed groups.
 Other obstacles include the deep rift that remains between the country’s east and west and the presence of thousands of foreign fighters and troops.

-Several other high-profile presidential hopefuls have filed their candidacy documents, including Hifter, and the country’s interim prime minister, Abdul Hamid Dbeibah.
+Several other high-profile figures have filed their candidacy documents, including Hifter, and the country’s interim prime minister, Abdul Hamid Dbeibah.
 In recent days, local courts have been looking into several appeals against candidates.

-Also on Thursday, the country’s high election commission said that armed men had attacked four different polling stations in Azizia town and one in the capital, Tripoli.
-The commission said they stole or destroyed over 2000 voting cards, that eligible voters are expected to carry on the election day.
+Also Thursday, the country’s high election commission said that armed men had attacked four different polling stations in the town of Azizia and one in the capital of Tripoli.
+The commission said they stole or destroyed over 2,000 voting cards, that eligible voters are expected to carry on the election day.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.